Path-Restore: Learning Network Path Selection for Image Restoration: Introduction

 (1) We devise a dynamic block as the basic unit of our multi-path CNN.
 A dynamic block contains a shared path followed by several dynamic paths with different complexity.
 The proposed framework allows flexible design on the number of paths and path complexity according to the specific task at hand.

-(2) We devise a difficulty-regulated reward, which values the performance gain of hard examples more than simple ones, unlike conventional reward functions.
+(2) We devise a difficulty-regulated reward.
+This reward values the performance gain of hard examples more than simple ones, unlike conventional reward functions.
 Specifically, the difficulty-regulated reward scales the performance gain of different regions by an adaptive coefficient that represents the difficulty of restoring this region.
-The difficulty is made proportional to a loss function (\eg, MSE loss), since a large loss suggests that the region is difficult to restore, such as the region in blue box of Figure~\ref{fig:intro}.
-We experimentally find that this reward helps the pathfinder learn a reasonable dispatch policy.
+The difficulty is made proportional to a loss function (\eg, MSE loss), since a large loss suggests that the region is difficult to restore.
+For example, in Figure~\ref{fig:intro}, the loss of the green region decreases by a larger quantity than that of the blue region, resulting in a higher performance reward for the green region compared to the blue one.
+However, after regulated by a higher difficulty, the final reward of the blue region becomes larger, encouraging more computations for the restoration of hard regions.
+We experimentally find that this reward helps the pathfinder learn a more effective dispatch policy.

-The proposed method differs significantly from several works that explore ways to process an input image dynamically.
-Yu~\etal~\cite{yu2018crafting} propose RL-Restore that dynamically selects a sequence of small CNNs to restore a distorted image.
-Wu~\etal~\cite{wu2018blockdrop} and Wang~\etal~\cite{wang2017skipnet} propose to dynamically skip some blocks in ResNet~\cite{he2016deep} for each image, achieving fast inference while maintaining good performance for the image classification task.
-These existing dynamic networks treat all image regions equally, and thus cannot satisfy our demand to select different paths for different regions.
-We provide more discussions in the related work section.
+We further investigate two mechanisms to process different image regions.
+The first way is to treat all regions independently.
+During inference, an input image is first split into overlapping regions (patches of the same size).
+Then these regions are restored separately and merged together at last.
+This strategy is straightforward and easy to implement, thus is adopted in the basic version of Path-Restore.
+The second mechanism is to jointly process all regions at image level.
+The pathfinder first predicts a low-resolution policy mask, where each pixel represents a policy for a region in the input image.
+Then the features of different regions are sent to specific paths according to the corresponding policy on the predicted mask.
+With the policy mask, we can jointly process different regions with the guidance of adjacent features.
+Our method with the second strategy, namely Path-Restore-Mask, can achieve a better performance-complexity trade-off.